 The financial statements are presented in sterling which is the functional currency of the Charity and rounded to the nearest pound.

 The significant accounting policies applied in the preparation of the financial statements are set out below and have been consistently applied to all years presented unless otherwise stated.
-This is the first year that the charity has presented its results under the Charities SORP (FRS 102).
-The last financial statements under the Charities SORP (FRSSE) were for the year ended 30 June 2016.
-The date of transition to FRS 102 was 1 July 2015.

 Preparation of the accounts on a going concern basis